slsa-framework/slsa/README.md

 In the updated diagram, the provenance now attests to its hermeticity and includes the `cacert.pem` dependency, which was absent before.

-At this level, we have high confidence that the provenance is complete and trustworthy and that no single person can unilaterally change the top-level source.
+At SLSA 3, we have high confidence that the provenance is complete and trustworthy and that no single person can unilaterally change the top-level source.